It is not unusual to have the question "How much does it cost to build a home" directed at me.

 But, let's say you don't like the idea of having to go up and down flights of stairs to get into the house or to go between levels.
 Then you would opt to pay a little more for your 2000 sq. ft. by going to the Multi-level with allows you to enter the home without having to use stairs.
 Once you are inside the main-level of the home the flights of stairs to the different levels are shorter flights or ½ flights.

 Now you have decided that even ½ flights of stairs are more than you want to deal with on a daily basis getting to and from the living areas you use on a daily basis.
-That would take you to another price level up to Rancher with a Basement (1000 sq. ft. on the main level and 1000 sq. ft. in the basement).
+That would take you up another price level to Rancher with a Basement (1000 sq. ft. on the main level and 1000 sq. ft. in the basement).
 Most of your daily living needs would be on the main level.
 Living room, dining room, kitchen, bath, your bedroom.
 The basement would have your Family room, hobby room, guest room, bath room and possibly a laundry room unless you want it upstairs.
 (Add more money for a daylight walk-out basement).

 So, you don't like basements, walk-out or otherwise.
 Then you would go up another price level to the Two-Story home (I think we all know what that is).

 After all that... you have now decided that you don't like stairs at all... nada... zip...
 Well, you have just found the most expensive way to get 2000 sq. ft.
-It is called "The Rancher" One-Level home.
+It is called "The Rancher" or One-Level home.
 All 2000 sq. ft. are spread out on the same level.
 No stairs.

 WE ARE NOT DONE YET!